 Stepping back in time

-We prioritized our visit by hitting up the second floor first, where the “Written in the Rocks: Fossil Tales of New Jersey” exhibit is located.
-If you have dinosaur lovers like I do, this is a must-visit exhibit.
+We prioritized our visit by first hitting the second floor and heading to the “Written in the Rocks: Fossil Tales of New Jersey” exhibit, a must-visit if you have dinosaur lovers like me.
 Walking into the room is like stepping back 3.5 billion years.
 With life-size replicas all around us, we felt immersed in the experience.
 My kids beelined over to New Jersey’s own Dryptosaurus, the world’s first known carnivorous dinosaur, reconstructed and displayed here—my kids were in awe of his ginormous size.
-Next, they went to the life-sized cast of New Jersey’s state dinosaur, Hadrosaurus foulkii, and a Mosasaurus maximus – a 50-foot marine reptile discovered in southern New Jersey.
+Next, they went to the life-sized cast of New Jersey’s state dinosaur, Hadrosaurus foulkii (discovered in Haddonfield, NJ), and a Mosasaurus maximus – a 50-foot marine reptile that was found in southern New Jersey.
 They enjoyed exploring the geology of New Jersey and learning about the oldest fossils from the state and the progression of life.
 They also learned about Ice Age animals and their modern-day relatives.
 Thanks to the two paleontologists on staff who answered all my kids (seemingly never-ending) questions, we learned a lot more than we could from reading the plaques.
 And we were excited to know one of the paleontologists we were talking to had been a regular on Shark Week (mom-win for pointing out that fact to my kids).

 History coming to life